skywind3000/zvi/README.md

 ## Download

-- See the release page.
+- Executable file can be download from the [release](https://github.com/skywind3000/zvi/releases) page.

 ## Source